Home>Models>State Coincidence Indicator

 Looking at Standard Deviations

-it should be noted that this methodology is illustrative only.
-Statistically, this data won't fall into a standard distribution and is bounded by the 0-50 range (as it's simply a count of US states).
-Which is to say, there is a zero percent chance that 51 states will ever have a negative month-over-month SCI growth rate.
+It should be noted that this methodology is illustrative only.
+Statistically, this data doesn't follow a standard distribution and is bounded by the 0-50 range (as it's simply a count of US states).
+In other words, there is a zero percent chance that 51 states will ever have a negative month-over-month SCI growth rate.

-On average there are 8.97 states with a negative coincidence index.
+On average, there are 8.97 states with a negative coincidence index.
 The standard deviation is 11.94.
-Again, since it's impossible for fewer than 0 states to have shrinking SCI values, the standard deviation analysis here is a bit nonsensical.
-That said, for modeling purposes we consider a value of 0 to represent "low" risk of upcoming recession.
+Again, since it's impossible for fewer than 0 states to have shrinking SCI values, the standard deviation analysis here is somewhat nonsensical.
+That said, for modeling purposes, we consider a value of 0 to represent "low" risk of an upcoming recession.

 Theory & Data

-The Federal Reserve Bank of Philadelphia publishes State Coincident Indexes for each US state every month.
-These indexes are a summary statistic the represents four main variables:
+The Federal Reserve Bank of Philadelphia publishes State Coincident Indexes for each U.S. state every month.
+These indexes are a summary statistic representing four main variables:

-The link above shares additional data on the history, methodology, and data sources used to construct the index scores.
-Ultimately, the SCI number for each state is representative of current economic conditions.
-A rising SCI is an expanding state economy, and a shrinking SCI is a shrinking state economy.
-Since the aggregate US economy is just the sum of all 50 state economies, this data should be indicative of overall national economic conditions.
+The link above provides additional data on the history, methodology, and data sources used to construct the index scores.
+Ultimately, the SCI number for each state is a reflection of the current economic conditions.
+A rising SCI signals an expanding state economy, while a shrinking SCI indicates a contracting state economy.
+Since the aggregate U.S. economy is simply the sum of all 50 state economies, this data should serve as a good indicator of the overall national economic conditions.

 Predicting Recessions

-The model charted above is very straightforward: by counting the number of states each month with a shrinking economy (i.e., with a month-over-month declining SCI value), we can forecast an upcoming (or present) recession.
-Indeed, as can be clearly seen in the chart, each national recession since SCI data became available in 1980 was preceded by a spike in the number of states with declining SCIs.
-There are very few false positives over the dataset.
-Only in January 2003 did over half the states have declining SCIs and the US managed to avoid a recession.
+The model charted above is quite straightforward: by counting the number of states each month with a shrinking economy (i.e., those with a month-over-month declining SCI value), we can forecast the likelihood of an upcoming or current recession.
+As clearly seen in the chart, each national recession since SCI data became available in 1980 was preceded by a significant increase in the number of states with declining SCIs.
+There are very few false positives in the dataset.
+The only exception is in January 2003, when over half the states had declining SCIs, but the U.S. managed to avoid a recession.

 Official Recessions

 US economic recessions are officially declared by the National Bureau of Economic Research (NBER).
-It is commonly said that a recession is defined as two successive quarters of declining GDP, but in actuality there is no strict rule to define a recession.
-NBER defines recession as:
+While it is commonly said that a recession is defined as two consecutive quarters of declining GDP, NBER does not use this strict definition.
+According to NBER, a recession is:

-NBER's traditional definition of a recession is that it is a significant decline in economic activity that is spread across the economy and that lasts more than a few months.
-The committee's view is that while each of the three criteria—depth, diffusion, and duration—needs to be met individually to some degree, extreme conditions revealed by one criterion may partially offset weaker indications from another.
+"A significant decline in economic activity that is spread across the economy and lasts more than a few months."
+The NBER committee views three criteria—depth, diffusion, and duration—as necessary, where extreme conditions in one criterion may offset weaker indications from another.

-Additionally, NBER doesn't declare the beginning or end of a recession until 3-6 months after it has occurred, making the official declaration essentially useless as a tool to understand the current state of the economy.
-It is far more helpful to have other, more real-time indicators to understand how things are going.
+Additionally, NBER does not declare the beginning or end of a recession until 3-6 months after it has occurred, making the official declaration essentially irrelevant as a tool for understanding the current state of the economy.
+Real-time indicators are far more useful for assessing the situation.

 Predictive Value of the Model

-The SCI model is great at predicting national recessions - that is clearly evident from looking at the chart above.
-Every single US recession sees a spike in number of states with shrinking SCIs, with an average of 26 states contracting on the month the recession begins.
+The SCI model excels at predicting national recessions, as evidenced by the chart above.
+Every U.S. recession has been preceded by a spike in the number of states with shrinking SCIs, with an average of 26 states contracting in the month the recession begins.

-The real question is whether or not this information is useful in predicting future stock market returns, and the answer is no, not really.
-Even though we know that the stock market tends to drop during recessions, it doesn't do so in a predictable enough way to create a trading strategy.
-The first month of recessions do tend to have negative stock market returns, but there isn't enough data here to rigorously create a trading strategy--which makes sense, since if there were it would have long ago been exploited and arbitraged away.
+The real question, however, is whether this information is useful in predicting future stock market returns.
+The answer is no, not really.
+Even though we know the stock market tends to drop during recessions, the market's behavior isn't predictable enough to create a trading strategy.
+While the first month of recessions typically sees negative stock market returns, there isn't enough consistent data to build a reliable strategy.
+If such a strategy were possible, it would likely have been exploited and arbitraged away by now.